 Learning Outcomes

-After reading this article, you will be able to identify and explain the main types of grants of representation in England and Wales, distinguish between the use of Forms PA1P and PA1A, and understand the legal requirements for applying for probate or letters of administration.
-You will also be able to advise on the correct procedure in both testate and intestate estates, including the order of entitlement and the duties of personal representatives.
+This article explains the main types of grants of representation in England and Wales, distinguishes between the use of Forms PA1P and PA1A, and examines the legal requirements for applying for probate or letters of administration.
+It discusses the correct procedure in both testate and intestate estates, including the order of entitlement and the duties of personal representatives.

 SQE1 Syllabus

-For SQE1, you are required to understand the practical and legal framework for grants of representation and the application process using Forms PA1P and PA1A.
-Focus your revision on:
+For SQE1, you are required to understand the practical and legal framework for grants of representation and the application process using Forms PA1P and PA1A, with a focus on the following syllabus points:

 - the distinction between probate (testate) and administration (intestate) grants